Kylie Jenner Fires Back At Report Claiming She’s No Longer A Billionaire

 — Kylie Jenner (@KylieJenner) May 29, 2020

-She followed up the above tweets with a statement where she said she was blessed beyond her years, noting “I have a beautiful daughter, and a successful business and I’m doing perfectly fine.”
+She followed up the above tweets with a statement where she said she was blessed beyond her years.

+“I have a beautiful daughter, and a successful business and I’m doing perfectly fine.”

 The magazine claimed in a news story that Kylie’s net worth is significantly less than billionaire status.
 Forbes claimed that filings released by Coty for the past six months revealed that Kylie’s cosmetics company was reportedly less profitable than its reported numbers showed.
 The magazine also claimed that they were invited into the homes of the family and the offices of their financial representatives and were shown tax returns that Forbes stated were “likely forged.”

 Kylie’s company was born in 2015 after a rumor emerged that she used lip fillers to enhance her lips.
 She claimed at the time that her enhanced pucker came from the use of lip liners and lipstick.
-Even after she admitted to using fillers to plump her pout, overwhelming interest in her perfect lip shape led to the creation of her first batch of lip kits in late 2015, which sold out in munites upon their debut.
-Since the first batch of lip kits was manufactured, Kylie has also introduced products such as skincare to her line.
+Even after she admitted to using fillers to plump her pout, overwhelming interest in her perfect lip shape led to the creation of her first batch of lip kits in late 2015, which sold out minutes after their debut.
+Since the first batch of lip kits was manufactured, Kylie has also introduced products such as skin care to her line.
 These items were originally sold online but can now be found in beauty supply stores nationwide.